jieter/django-tables2/docs/index.rst

         A single Python object used as the data for a single row.

     render
-        The act of serialising a :class:`~django_tables2.tables.Table` into HTML.
+        The act of serialising a `.Table` into
+        HTML.

     template